cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 # lernOS Sprint - Driving Agile Planning And Execution
 A lernOS sprint has 13 weeks (week 0 -12).
 Therefor a year has four sprints (Jan-Mar, Apr-Jun, Jul-Sep, Oct-Dec).

-The **lernOS Week 0** has three main topics:
+The **lernOS Week 0** has three main goals:

 1. **Reflection:** If you ran a Sprint/Circle before do a retrospective of that sprint to learn from it.
 1. **Long Range Planning:**  In Week 0 it's time to think about your "true north".
 What's your purpose?
-What' i's your mission statement?
+What is your mission statement?
 What are breakthrough goals for the future?
 What might be objectives for the next sprint?
 1. **Sprint Planning:** Does anybody in the Circle understand the process?
 When will the lernOS Weekly be?
 How will the Weekly be organized (face-2-face vs. virtual)?
 Which tools are used for communication and documentation in the sprint?
 Is anybody able to use the tools?

 ![lernOS Sprint](images/lernOS-Sprint-v0.1.png)

 In the **lernOS Weeks 1-12** there is 15-60 minute event called the lernOS Weekly.
-A suggested timeslot for a 60 minute Weekly is friday from 11-12 am so you can have lunche with the Circle members after the Weekly.
-The Weekly is a short ceremony to track results, practice exercises, and motivate yourself for the next week.
-Every Weekly has a similar agenda that can be modified if necessary.
+A suggested timeslot for a 60 minute Weekly is Friday from 11-12 am so you can have lunch with the circle members after the weekly.
+The weekly is a short ceremony to track results, practice exercises, and motivate yourself for the next week.
+Every weekly has a similar agenda that can be modified if necessary.
 If you only want to track results in the weekly a 15 minute stand-up meeting or online meeting is enough.
 If you use the "Optional lernOS Katas" in week 1-12 you run through a similar process like [Working Out Loud](https://workingoutloud.com).
 When you want to do the exercises (Katas) in the Circle you should at least plan for a 60 minute weekly.
 You find the descriptions for every Kata in the chapter "lernOS Kata Cataloque".

 **PRO TIP:** in a lot of Circles the timebox for running an exercise in the Circle is too short.
 You can use the [flipped classroom approach](https://en.wikipedia.org/wiki/Flipped_classroom): every Circle member prepares the exercises as "homework" upfront so you will have more time to discuss results in the Circle.